con/duct/README.md

                         can also provide value via DUCT_OUTPUT_PREFIX env variable. (default:
                         .duct/logs/{datetime_filesafe}-{pid}_)
+  --clobber             Replace log files if they already exist. (default:
+                        False)
   --sample-interval SAMPLE_INTERVAL, --s-i SAMPLE_INTERVAL
                         Interval in seconds between status checks of the running process.
 Sample interval should be larger than